Spoons/dotfiles/README.md

 ```

 ## ZSH Configuration
 Zsh scripts are dynamically loaded in the `~/.zsh/load.d` directory.
-Place any additional zsh configuration into that directory and they will be read during interactive initialization.
+Place any additional zsh configuration into that directory and they will be interpreted during zsh startup.
+Ensure they are executable.